rikardoroa/JobsityChallenge/readme.md

 ## Note

-* for Google big query validations in another user account and instance, please change the database and the credentials in the code.
+* for Google big query validations in another user account and instance, please change enviroment value of connection string.

 ## Note